dbridges/mea-tools/README.md

 Tools for viewing, analyzing, and processing multi-electrode array data.

-The core of the package is a python module, pymea, which has many components for interacting with data acquired by MultiChannel Systems software.
+The core of the package is a Python 3 module, pymea, which has many components for interacting with data acquired by MultiChannel Systems software.
 Data files must be converted to HDF5 files using [MultiChannel Systems Data Manager]( http://www.multichannelsystems.com/software/multi-channel-datamanager) before they can be viewed or analyzed with pymea.

 This package also contains useful Mathematica functions for interacting with analog data and spike data.

-## Commands
+## Command Line Usage

 The MEA Tools package has a command line script `mea-runner.py` to interact with data files.
-It may be useful to add an alias to it in your bashrc file.
+It may be useful to add an alias to it in your bashrc file (i.e. add `alias mea='python3 ~/mea-tools/mea-runner.py'` to your appropriate shell startup file.).

 ### view